LSSU Student Handbook

-If a course is cancelled for insufficient enrollment, a refund will be given or you may use the amount you paid as credit toward the cost of another course.
+If a course is canceled for insufficient enrollment, a refund will be given or you may use the amount you paid as credit toward the cost of another course.
 If you need a course that is not offered this semester, contact the academic school and/or department to determine when the course will be offered again.
 Departments decide to offer courses based on past enrollment, so they need to know that there are students who need to take the course.
 Our scheduling website contains a list of classes planned for the following semester.
 If a course will not be offered prior to your graduation, discuss a course substitution with your advisor and/or dean of your academic college.

 A closed course has no more openings available.
 You can contact the instructor to request an override and then add the course.

 You will need to complete an Application for Auditing a Course Form and register in person at the Registrar’s Office to audit a course.
 No credit is granted for auditing a course, and the cost is the same as courses for credit.